UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ---

-We can obtain all the row index names of a group by specifying the group name in square brakets after the `groups` method.
-Take the group `K` as an
+We can obtain all the row index names of a group by specifying the group name in square brackets after the `groups` method.
+Take the group `K` as an example.
-    example.

 ``` python
 mfr_group.groups['K']